PrasannaNatarajan/CSD342-Data-Mining/Lab2-K_Means_Clustering/README.md

 - Write Output to a csv file
 - Write some visualization code
 - If possible try and use python for visualizations
-- Make all inputs flags and terminal
+- Make all inputs, flags and get it from the terminal
+- Give option for manhattan distance